SoftOmni/open-intellij/README.md

 * Working dir: `<IDEA_HOME>/bin`
 * VM options:  `-ea`

-## Running Open IntelliJ on CI/CD environment
+## Running OmniMatrioshka on CI/CD environment

-To run tests outside of Open IntelliJ, run the `tests.cmd` command in `<IDEA_HOME>` directory. `tests.cmd` will work on both Windows and Unix systems.
+To run tests outside of OmniMatrioshka, run the `tests.cmd` command in `<IDEA_HOME>` directory. `tests.cmd` will work on both Windows and Unix systems.

 To run tests outside of IntelliJ IDEA, run the `tests.cmd` command in `<IDEA_HOME>` directory.`tests.cmd` can be used in both Windows and Unix systems.
 Options to run tests are passed as system properties to `tests.cmd` command.